 The Humans in Nature project uses technology and social media to encourage individuals and families to spend time in nature as a way of: (a) maintaining physical health, (b) managing stress and restoring the ability to focus on important life tasks, and (c) fostering positive social interactions and satisfying relationships.
 Students will be part of a team that will develop research-based multimedia products that will include (a) visually rich web-based articles, (b) video interviews and documentary style short films, (c) audio interviews and podcast style “micro documentaries”.

 Students will gain experience in research by writing for lay audiences, illustrating articles with artwork or digital photography, developing short audio and video productions, using online tools for communication, and developing and implementing social media strategies.
 Students can volunteer or earn 2 or 3 hours of HDFS 294 course credit (6-9 hours of work per week; with a flexible schedule).
-To apply, contact Dr. Aaron Ebata. (available Fall 2022 and Spring 2023)
+To apply, contact Dr. Aaron Ebata. (available Spring 2023 and Fall 2023)

 Interdisciplinary Lab for Social Development

 We seek motivated, detail-oriented students who are interested in learning about early social and emotional development while gaining valuable research experience.
 Undergraduate research assistants will have the opportunity to assist with the following: behavioral coding of mother-child interaction tasks, speech annotations of preschool-age children and family members’ vocalizations, and/or annotations of child motors activities from videos of parent-child interactions.
 Additionally, students will attend weekly team meetings.
-We currently have positions open for Fall 2022 and Spring 2023 (committing to the lab for two consecutive semesters is strongly preferred).
-To apply, please email Jordan Bodway. (available Fall 2022 and Spring 2023)
+We currently have positions open for Spring 2023, Summer 2023, and/or Fall 2023 (committing to the lab for two semesters is strongly preferred).
+To apply, please email Jordan Bodway.

 Moms' and Kids' Experiences In Transition (MAKE IT) Lab